BVantur/inspektify/docs/IGNORE_ENDPOINTS_CONFIGURATION.md

 ## IgnorePathData Fields

 - `method`: Defines the HTTP method to match, using MethodType (e.g., GET, POST).
-- `endpoint`: The URL or part of the URL to ignore.
-- `endpointMatchingStrategy`: Defines matching behavior:
+- `endpointMatchingStrategy`: Defines in which way matching should happen when ignoring different endpoints
-  - `EXACT`: Matches the endpoint exactly.
-  - `CONTAINS`: Matches requests containing the endpoint as a substring.

-### MethodType Enum
+### MethodType property

 Supported HTTP methods: `GET`, `POST`, `PUT`, `DELETE`, `PATCH`, `HEAD`, `OPTIONS`.

+There is a special case added to ignore all of HTTP methods if someone would like to ignore all traffic coming in from specific endpoint.
+If you want to do that you can use `ALL` as methodType and all traffic will be ignored that will match defined strategy.

-### EndpointMatchingStrategy Enum
+### EndpointMatchingStrategy property

-`EXACT`: Exact URL matching.
+`Exact`: Exact URL matching.
-`CONTAINS`: Substring matching within the URL.
+`Contains`: Substring matching within the URL.
+`Regex`: Matching URL against regular expression.